Laser Excitation of Muonic 1S Hydrogen Hyperfine Transition: Effects of Multi-pass Cell Interference: Funding

-We acknowledge the support of the following grants: Fundação para a Ciência e a Tecnologia (FCT), Portugal, with projects UID/04559/2020 (LIBPhys) and contracts No. 2023.04065.BD and 2023.01585.BD; High-Performance Computing Chair—a R\&D infrastructure (based at the University of Évora; PI: M Avillez); European Research Council (GoG \#725039); Swiss National Science Foundation, Grant Number 197052.
+We acknowledge the support of the following grants: Fundação para a Ciência e a Tecnologia (FCT), Portugal, with projects UID/04559/2020 (LIBPhys) and contracts No. 2023.04065.BD and 2023.01585.BD; European Research Council (GoG \#725039); Swiss National Science Foundation, Grant Number 197052.